StratusLab/stratuslab.github.com/_posts/2012-10-07-docs-syadmin-auth.md

 To tie the authentication to your LDAP server, edit the section of the /etc/stratuslab/authn/login.conf file containing the LDAP configuration.
-You must currently provide a group called “cloud-access” containing users who can access your cloud installation.
+You must currently provide a group called "cloud-access" containing users who can access your cloud installation.

 It is recommended that you leave the debug flag set until the connections